imran-mamin/tower-defense-cpp/Meeting-notes.md

 - Leevi & Imran: Tinkering on the program architechture.
 We concluded that the enemy logic must be written to the level files itself.

 - Imran: Fixed mostly, but still partially the bug around path type resolvation from the enemy path.
+Works on implementing the update and fire methods in Cannon class.

 - Leevi:
 	* Changed a lot of code in gameloop.
 Fixed bugs in Game class.
 Improved / fixed the GameObjectRenderer.